Case Status

 Case Overview

-Keller Rohrback L.L.P. filed a class action complaint on behalf of independent pharmacies in the United States against GoodRx and four Pharmacy Benefit Managers (PBMs) related to reimbursements received by pharmacies for generic prescription medications.
+On March 14, March 19, March 28, 2025, and May 30, 2025, Keller Rohrback L.L.P. filed four class action complaints on behalf of Capitol Heights Pharmacy, in the District of Colorado; Melrose Pharmacy, in the District of Arizona; Northern Arizona Pharmacy, in the District of Arizona; and OneroRx, Inc., in the Central District of California, against GoodRx and four Pharmacy Benefit Managers (PBMs) related to reimbursements received by pharmacies for generic prescription medications.

 CONTACT US: